- The History

-Scholarship applicants must be American Indian students who plan to attend, or are attending, tribal or state colleges, universities, nursing schools or vocational-technical schools in South Dakota.
+Scholarship applicants must be American Indian students who plan to attend, or are attending, tribal or state colleges, universities, nursing schools or vocational-technical schools in South Dakota and the region.

-Crazy Horse Memorial® does not process applications and is not involved with the selection of scholarship recipients.
-Money is distributed to qualifying schools and recipients are selected by the institutions.
-Interested students should contact the financial aid office at their school for more information and scholarship application forms.
+Scholarship funds are distributed to qualifying schools.
+Interested students should contact the financial aid office at their institution of higher learning for more information and scholarship application forms.